California State Route 99: Route description

+(a) Route 5 south of Bakersfield to Route 50 in Sacramento.

+(b) Route 5 in Sacramento to Route 36 near Red Bluff, passing near Catlett and Tudor.

+However, Caltrans lists SR 99 as having concurrencies with other highways through Sacramento.

 SR 99 is part of the California Freeway and Expressway System, and except for a small portion north of SR 20 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 Wheeler Ridge to Sacramento

 SR-99's southern terminus, and the Wheeler Ridge Interchange, viewed looking north from I-5 in the Tejon Pass.

 From its southern terminus at I-5 in Wheeler Ridge (Wheeler Ridge Interchange) to Sacramento, SR 99 is designated as the Golden State Highway.
 It passes through the major cities of the San Joaquin Valley, including Bakersfield, Delano, Tulare, Visalia, Fresno, Madera, Merced, Modesto, and Stockton.
 The entirety of this segment is now built to freeway standards with complete access control, although some older portions are not yet in compliance with Interstate Highway standards.
 The freeway sections connect and serve the agriculture and industry of the California Central Valley, connecting agricultural production with processing and packing businesses.
 Most of the freeway also parallels the Union Pacific's Fresno Subdivision.